-I had just come in from the garage carrying the grocery bag when I saw him.
+I was carrying a pair of grocery bags in from the garage when I saw him.

-“Sorry Doctor.” he said, pointing what looked like a gun made out of glass at me.
+“Sorry Doctor,” he said while pointing what looked like a gun made out of glass at me.
 “I can’t let this happen.”
 He squeezed the grip.

 “Watch it!”
 I said, getting annoyed.
 “You could break something.”

-He yelled again and charged at me but tripped over the leg of a chair.
+He yelled again and started to rush at me but tripped.
 He hit the ground hard and lay there unmoving.
 I sighed again and started putting the groceries away.

-Some minutes later I had finished and was looking in the back of the refrigerator to see if I had any beer left when I heard him groan.
-I looked over to see him push himself up into a sitting position.
-He looked around and saw me then staggered to his feet.
+Some minutes later I was looking in the back of the refrigerator to see if I had any beer left when I heard him groan.
+I turned around in time to see him push himself up into a sitting position.
+He looked around and saw me as he staggered to his feet.

 “How?” he asked finally.
 “What did you do?”